TanushreeMaz/PRODIGY_DS_02/README.md

 © 2026 Tanushree Mazumdar.
 All Rights Reserved.

 This repository is shared for portfolio and educational viewing purposes only.

-No part of this project may be copied, redistributed, modified, or used commercially without explicit permission from the author.
+Unauthorized commercial use, redistribution, or reproduction is prohibited.